Winchester Cathedral: 20th century restoration

 At the turn of the 20th century, Winchester Cathedral was in grave danger of collapse, and by the summer of 1905, the Dean, William Furneaux, was facing the imminent ruin of the building.
 Huge cracks had appeared in the walls, some of them large enough for a small child to crawl into, the walls were bulging and leaning, and stone fell from the walls.
 Furneaux brought in a leading architect of the age, Thomas G. Jackson.
 Jackson's prognosis was grim, and his survey showed the entire building was listing to the south-east, and sinking into the soft ground, most likely due to defects in the foundations.
 On his instructions, large sections of the building were shored up with timber.
 Initial estimates for the cost of the repair were £20,000 in 1905.

 Jackson, acknowledging he was out of his depth, brought in engineer Francis Fox, whose company had completed projects such as the Mersey Tunnel.
 Jackson and Fox sunk a trench to the foundations of the east end and discovered the Normans had constructed the entire cathedral on a 'floating raft', consisting of a 15-inch-thick layer of beech trees, laid diagonally one on top of the other.
 Some of these beech trees were solid, but others had rotted and collapsed, and as they did so, the cathedral shifted and sank into the soft ground, which was not strong enough to support the enormous weight of the building, causing the cracks, bulges and leaning walls.
 Fox removed a layer of topsoil, and ten feet of clay, at which point they arrived at the raft.
-Below this was a solid layer of peat, about 8 feet thick, and below this at a depth of 16 to 24 feet below the cathedral floor, they encountered a more solid layer of gravel, which they intended to utilise as the new base for the foundations.
+Below this was a solid layer of peat, about 8 ft thick, and below this at a depth of 16 to 24 ft below the cathedral floor, they encountered a more solid layer of gravel, which they intended to utilise as the new base for the foundations.

 Jackson and Fox proposed to sink a series of trenches around the eastern end, about 50 in number, down to the gravel bed, and to build up to the raft with concrete and brick.
 However, the upper walls were so weak that digging under the foundations without supporting the walls could bring the structure down.
 Therefore, Fox began grouting the walls using the 'Greathead Grouting Machine' to fill in the cracks.
 When grouting was completed, a new problem was encountered.
 When the peat was dug through to reach the gravel bed, water rushed up to a height of fourteen feet.
 The peat had acted as a seal, and when it was broken, water from the nearby River Itchen flooded the trenches.
 Jackson ordered a powerful steam pump to remove the water from the trenches.
 This caused a rift between Fox and Jackson, as Fox thought the pumping could further destabilise the foundations and cause the collapse of the building.
 Pumping nevertheless began.